ajay-sainy/Wav2Lip-GFPGAN/README.md

 4. Change the file names in the block of code labeled `Synchronize Video and Speech` and run the code block. \
 5. Once

-### Important Reminders
+### Helpful Tip

 - The video file should contain only one face.
-- Every frame of the video must contain the face.
+- Every frame of the video MUST contain the face (or the program will crash).

+### Limitations

 - The software will trim the video if audio ends first.
 To bypass, add a snippet of audio to that makes it longer than the video, then trim the video.
 - You will need to combine the audio and video into a single file after processing.
+- The software cannot handle extreme poses or face positions.

 ### Credits